Places of Interest

 Christ is the image of the invisible God.
 He is God in the flesh so we can understand and know Him better.

-All things were created by Christ in heaven and on earth.
+Christ created all things in heaven and on earth.

-All thrones, dominions, rulers, and authorities were created by Him, and He rules over them.
+He created all thrones, dominions, rulers, and authorities, and rules over them.

 He is the head of all things.